OrgFlow/docs/src/commands/env-setup.md

   Optional (and only valid) if `--licenseType=full`.
 Default: `none`.

   If specified, the data copied to the full sandbox that will be created will be:
-  - `allAvailable`: all data from the source Salesforce organisation will be copied.
+  - `allAvailable`: all data from the source Salesforce organization will be copied.
-  - `none`: no data from the source Salesforce organisation will be copied.
+  - `none`: no data from the source Salesforce organization will be copied.
   - `10`: only data created in the past 10 days will be copied.
   - `20`: only data created in the past 10 days will be copied.
   - `30`: only data created in the past 10 days will be copied.